 I think music is very subjective in regards to what the listener gets out of it.
 Some, like I, find screeching guitars and banging drums to be fervent and passionate and spiritually empowering.
 Others, like the critic, may feel differently.
 Music is first and foremost an art form.
 I see critics often give no regard to performance technique, the establishment of atmosphere, and its importance in delivering the desired message.
 This argument boils down to holding one’s musical taste as Biblical authority.

 The critic may then argue that Christian music is not meant for entertainment but for preaching the Gospel.
 This is admittedly a tricky point.
 If music isn’t the least bit entertaining why use music at all?
 Why not simply preach?
 As already said music is an art form.
 But sometimes music may put the lyrics to the wayside (although I don’t know many who do that).
 Christian artists should strive to perfect the balance between captivating music and convicting lyrics, and many have.

 God set Lucifer as the leader and composer of music before he was thrown out.
 Surely that means Satan has his hand on the music of today!

-In part 2 I’ll look at a more serious and extreme position regarding Christian music.
+In part 2 I’ll look at a more serious and extreme position regarding Christian music and instruments.
 If the Bible is silent about it does that mean it prohibits it?